15 Tips for Retaining Length for Natural Hair

 - Handle your ends with care.
 Keep them moisturized and lubricated before they dry out.
 The ends of your hair tend to be the most fragile since they are the oldest section of your hair shaft, and they need to be adequately hydrated to prevent breakage and splits.
 Water and water-based products are the best moisturizers; however, oils and butters are great for sealing in that moisture.
 Coconut oil, Grapeseed oil, a combination of oils like RighteousRootsOils and Shea Butter are the top sealants used by many.

-- Pre-poo oil or pre-conditioning treatment.
+- Do a Pre-Poo with Righteous Roots Rx and your favorite conditioner.
 Pre-poo treatment will help your hair preserve some of its natural oils and emerge from the shampooing stage, less stripped and fragile.
 These treatments can be done with either warm conditioner, oils, or with a combination of both.
 Oils like coconut, olive, avocado, and Righteous Roots oils make perfect pre-poo treatments.
 Concentrate those oils on the ends of your hair and allow it to soak in for a few minutes to an hour (or however long you wish), then wash your hair as usual.
 Remember, less is more.

 - Protect your hair while you sleep.
 Low thread count cotton pillowcases could be the culprit behind your stagnant hair growth.
 Cotton is a highly absorbent material that robs your hair of moisture while you sleep.
 Furthermore, the weave of cotton fibers can cause individual strands to tangle and break.
 Satin/silk scarves, bonnets, and pillowcases provide a smooth barrier that hair strands can glide across to reduce hair damage and friction.